 - Flights solely within Canada or between Canada and the Continental USA can have 1 stopover OR 1 open jaw.

-- Travel itineraries from Canada or the Continental USA on Air Canada flights only to Hawaii, Puerto Rico, Mexico, Central America, or the Caribbean are allowed 2 stopovers OR 1 stopover and 1 open jaw.
-If a Star Alliance partner operates a segment of this award ticket, only 1 stopover and 1 open jaw are allowed.
+- Travel itineraries from Canada or the Continental USA to Hawaii, Puerto Rico, Mexico, Central America, or the Caribbean are allowed 1 stopover OR 1 open jaw.

-- Award itineraries between 2 continents can have 2 stopovers OR 1 stopover and 1 open jaw.
+- Award itineraries between 2 continents can have 1 stopover OR 1 open jaw.
 (This could change in the future back to the previous 2 stopovers policy.)

 - With the exception of rules #2 & #3 listed above, stopovers are not allowed on award tickets within a single continent.
 For example, this would apply to an itinerary that’s entirely in Asia or Europe.
 However, these routings can include an open jaw.

 Without question, #4 is where most travelers get maximum value from their miles.

 Above, you saw how to search and book a basic round trip Aeroplan award flight.
 Aeroplan’s search tool lets you build an award itinerary with 1 stopover or 1 open jaw.

 For itineraries with a single stopover, choose the multi-city booking option on the website.
 Then, enter your search details one segment at a time.
 Award tickets with 1 open-jaw can also be pieced together online.

 Use tools like the airport Wikipedia pages to see which airlines fly to and from your home airport and destination(s) in order to build your itinerary.